 - Raw Honey – raw honey is full of antioxidants that help repair skin damage.
 It also helps your skin retain moisture.

 - Used Coffee Grounds – used coffee grounds will make the soap smell like coffee without being too grainy.
 They won’t sink to the bottom as much as fresh ground coffee will.

 - Vanilla Extract – vanilla extract really brings this soap to the next level and makes it smell like a latte.
 Mmmmmm!

 - Essential Oils (optional) – essential oils aren’t essential for this recipe (sorry, pun intended) But they do make this coffee soap smell more delicious!
+I love to add orange essential oil when I make this recipe!
 This is the brand I use for projects like this since it smells nice and strong and is very affordable!